tiye/demo-of-sass-chrome/README.md

 >>> Change detected to: /opt/s/demo-of-sass-chrome/sass/style.sass
 ```

 "Ctrl + Click" on a propertery goes to the variable, fine.

+Then I try using raw file rather than Nginx, still fail.